learninglab-dev/ll-first-reactLab/walkthrough.md

 ```
 Now, if you flip over to your browser, you should see your image.
 Great!

-Just to get a better sense of how composition works, let's drop a few more copies of `Img` into `App`:
+:collision: Just to get a better sense of how composition works, let's drop a few more copies of `Img` into `App`:
 ```js
 return (
   <Layout>